Close Banner

 Reserved dining packages at Disneyland Resort restaurants provide a prix fixe meal or an on-the-go meal with a voucher for priority viewing of shows such as Fantasmic! and World of Color.
 At times, there are limited-time parade dining packages, so always be on the lookout for those.
 There are usually no refunds on dining packages should the shows get canceled or experience technical difficulties.

 • River Belle Terrace has two options.
-You cannot reserve the standard package.
-Ask your server to upgrade lunch or dinner to a parade viewing package.
+You can reserve the standard package for brunch or dinner.
+Reservations are open now.
 Or you can reserve the Premium Package with seating at 7:15 p.m. to watch the 9 p.m. show from your table on the outdoor patio.

 World of Color Packages

-• World of Color Dessert Party: Dine at tables in a preferred viewing area with treats and a beverage while you watch the show.
+• World of Color Dessert Party: Dine at tables in a preferred viewing area with treats and a beverage while you sit and watch the show.
 This is a pre-paid event.

-• Buffet Dinner at Storytellers Café (located in Disney's Grand Californian Hotel & Spa): All-you-care-to-eat buffet and nonalcoholic beverage (must have theme park admission to enter the park).
+• Buffet Dinner at Storytellers Cafe (located in Disney's Grand Californian Hotel & Spa): All-you-care-to-eat buffet and nonalcoholic beverage (must have theme park admission to enter the park).
 Diners get a box of macarons to enjoy later or during the show.
+Upgrade with your server.

 The Ins and Outs of Disneyland Dining Reservations - plaza inn package